 Next in the progression is a side plank where we bring in some limb movement in the form of hip flexion.
 This is an extremely difficult variation to perform.

-6: Anti-Rotational Exercises
+Exercise #6 – Anti-Rotational Exercises

-Anti-Rotational Exercises are another staple in my own abdominal and core training regime.
+Anti-rotational exercises are another staple in my own abdominal and core training regime.
 I like to use simple exercises such as isometric band or cable pulley holds and dumbbell plank and rows as pictured below.

-As you do this you will feel your hips wanting to ROTATE, but you MUST resist this rotation and try to maintain body alignment.
+As you do this you will feel your hips wanting to rotate, but you must resist this rotation and try to maintain body alignment.
 Over time you can progress to heavier dumbbells as well as bringing your feet in closer to one another, but never bring them right in close to each other.

 The row action is performed on each side, 1 repetition with your right arm and then 1 repetition with your left arm.
 When returning the dumbbells to the ground, do not allow the weight to pull you down with the weight smashing into the ground.
 Make sure you lower the weight and do so with it under control.
 The movement doesn’t need to be slow, just controlled!

 Again, this is just a short list of several non-traditional abdominal exercises I personally like to use myself and with my clients.
 Keep in mind that the main things you need to do for getting those shredded abs is to eat clean and train metabolically for fat loss.
 All the exercises pictured in this article should be supplementary and not the focal point of your six-pack abdominal development program.